 The PGA Tour has policies in place for these cases, though they differ depending on whether or not the tournament is part of the World Golf Championships.

-For non-WGC events, like the Sentry Tournament of Champions, BMW Championship and Tour Championship, a player suffering from injury or personal emergency can receive unofficial last-place prize money (and no FedEx Cup points) without having to show up and register for the event.
+For non-WGC events, like the Sentry Tournament of Champions, BMW Championship and Tour Championship, where there is no alternate list, a player suffering from injury or personal emergency can receive unofficial last-place prize money (and no FedEx Cup points) without having to show up and register for the event.
 If the player shows up and then withdraws anyhow, the same issue applies.

 For World Golf Championships events, players who withdraw before hitting their first shot in the tournament are unable to collect any prize money for the tournament -- official or unofficial.
 They are able to donate their share of the prize money to the charity of their choice.
 However, if a player is able enough to hit just a single shot in a WGC tournament and then withdraw, they can collect last-place unofficial money.